 1863: Confederate Gen. Stonewall Jackson dies eight days after being accidentally shot by his own troops during the Battle of Chancellorsville.
 The 39-year-old general's death would prove to be a severe setback for the Confederacy, affecting not only its military prospects, but also the morale of its army and of the general public.

-1838: John Wilkes Booth, the Confederate sympathizer and famous stage actor who assassinated President Abraham Lincoln at Ford's Theatre in Washington, D.C., on April 14, 1865, is born in Bel Air, Md.
+1838: John Wilkes Booth, the Confederate sympathizer and famous stage actor who assassinated President Abraham Lincoln at Ford's Theatre in Washington, D.C., on April 14, 1865, is born in Bel Air, Maryland.

-1818: Paul Revere, the American patriot most famous for alerting Colonial militia of approaching British forces before the battles of Lexington and Concord, dies at the age of 83 in Boston, Mass.
+1818: Paul Revere, the American patriot most famous for alerting Colonial militia of approaching British forces before the battles of Lexington and Concord, dies at the age of 83 in Boston, Massachusetts.

 1775: Representatives from 12 of the 13 colonies begin the Second Continental Congress in Philadelphia.
 The second Congress managed the colonial war effort, and moved incrementally toward independence, adopting the United States Declaration of Independence on July 4, 1776.

 1775: Early in the American Revolutionary War, a small Colonial militia led by Ethan Allen and Col. Benedict Arnold captures Fort Ticonderoga in upstate New York.

 1774: Louis XVI and Marie Antoinette become king and queen of France.